Striving to Treat Inflammation Safely and More Effectively

-Nurosene has come a long way in just one year.
+Nurosene has come a long way in a short time.
 From the initial founding in 2020, to an oversubscribed IPO in 2021, their progress so far is nothing to sneeze at.
 Their aggressive launch strategy has resulted in the launch of their Nuro App and entering into a proposed acquisition of AI company Netramark; a great opening volley into a growing market valued at hundreds of billions of dollars.
 With multiple promising and high profile partnerships and agreements, Nurosene is betting big on the future of this industry.

-With hopefully high-level endorsements and hopefully more still to come, Nurosene is well-positioned to execute on their mission of democratizing mental health and wellness.
+With multiple high-level endorsements and hopefully more still to come, Nurosene is well-positioned to execute on their mission of democratizing mental health and wellness.
 If you’re looking for a chance to get in at the beginning of a quickly growing mental health app company, you’ve found it.
 Don’t wait too long though; based on their pace of play, we see Nurosene taking off sooner than later.